By MARILYN SHAPIRO

 Husband Helps With Chore

 I don’t recall my father ever helping with laundry, but my husband has been by my soapy side since our apartment laundry room days.
 Once we moved into a house in Clifton Park, we set up an ironing board next to our washing machine and dryer in our basement/laundry area.
 To this day, he washes our bedding every week and does most of the laundry, including a weekly sheets and towel load.
 (Another reason that I love him!)
+The other day, our washing machine broke and it was pretty stressful.
+Luckily, we found a company like Repair Giant who managed to sort it for us, but we were without a machine for a few days!

 Our “Yes! -We’re Retired!”
 Florida wardrobe doesn’t require extensive pressing.
 No matter, at least twice a month, I pull out the steam iron and the 20-year-old ironing board.
 I spread our shirts and blouses and pants and handkerchiefs one by one on the ironing board.
 I wet each item with distilled water from a plastic spray bottle, automatically lick my index finger on my tongue, quickly touch its wet tip to the bottom of the iron to check the temperature, and then press the steaming metal plate into the fabric.
 I hear the familiar sizzle, and I breathe in the distinct aroma of cloth and water and heat and traces of laundry detergent.
 I am happy knowing that our clothes will be pressed and ready to wear-just like my mother taught me 60 years ago.